First-Year Live-On Requirement

 The Process of Submitting an Exemption Request

-Students who wish to request an for exemption for the 2018-19 Academic Year and Summer 2019 semesters, please fill out the Exemption Request Form.
+Students who wish to request an exemption, please fill out the Exemption Request Form.

 Deadlines for Exemption Requests